AlexsLemonade/RNA-Seq-Exercises/docker-load.md

 #### Next steps for Windows 10 Pro users

-Make sure you have 7-Zip installed.
-If you do not, you can download the `64-bit x64` program here: https://www.7-zip.org/
+2. Install 7-Zip install if you do not already have it by downloading the `64-bit x64` program here: https://www.7-zip.org/

-2. Right-click `ccdl_training_rnaseq.tar.gz`.
+3. Right-click `ccdl_training_rnaseq.tar.gz`.
-3. Go to `7-Zip` and selected `Extract Here`.
+4. Go to `7-Zip` and selected `Extract Here`.
 When that has finished extraction, you should see `ccdl_training_rnaseq.tar` on your Desktop.

-4. Open your `Command Prompt` application.
+5. Open your `Command Prompt` application.
-5. Navigate to your `Desktop` directory with:
+6. Navigate to your `Desktop` directory with:

 ```
 cd Desktop
 ```
-6. You can load the Docker image with `docker load`:
+7. You can load the Docker image with `docker load`:

 ```
 docker load -i ccdl_training_rnaseq.tar